rai68/pwnagotchi-pisugar2-plugin/readme.md

 # Plugin to use with Pwnagotchi and the PiSugar2.

 ## This plugin DOES require using the official [pisugar-power-manager-rs](https://github.com/PiSugar/pisugar-power-manager-rs) install.
+(Step one)

 # Install guide:
 ### Step 1, install PiSugar Manager